*Update 26th March*

 We are building upon the super foundations laid in Reception last year and we aim to create life-long learners.
 We believe that children need to become independent in order to achieve this, so we would be grateful if you could support school by ensuring the children are prepared for home learning and are able to find their own clothes and P.E. kits because they are named.
 Encourage your child to say goodbye to you and come into school promptly as learning takes place the moment they enter the classroom.

-There will be a heavy emphasis on the teaching of phonics in preparation for the children to take their statutory test in June.
+There will be a heavy emphasis on the teaching of phonics in preparation for the children to take the National Phonics Check in June.
 Please support your child by returning all phonics home learning promptly and encourage them to practise their phonic skills when reading to you.

 We also wish to promote a love o reading as a keen reader will make good progress!
 Please share a book with your child on a daily basis for five to ten minutes and visit the library.
 It would be useful to look for books linked to themes and to begin reading signs and notices in the environment.